 The Corsair M75 AIR is Corsair's flagship wireless FPS gaming mouse that marks their first entry into the lightweight mouse market.
-It's a large-sized mouse with a symmetrical shape and features Corsair's MARKSMAN sensor that supports a 2000Hz maximum polling rate.
+It's a large-sized mouse with a symmetrical shape and features Corsair's MARKSMAN sensor.
 You can connect this mouse wirelessly using the included 2.4 GHz USB receiver or via Bluetooth, and it also supports multi-device pairing.

 Although not specifically designed for it, the Corsair M75 AIR is decent for work use.
 Overall, it has very good build quality and a comfortable, symmetrical shape suitable for any grip type.
 You can connect to it using its USB receiver or Bluetooth, and it also supports pairing to two devices simultaneously.
 It lacks some productivity features like L/R tilt inputs and free-scrolling.